MarlonCajamarca/Flight-Delay-Prediction-App/docs/challenge.md

 8. activate the virtual environment
 9. Execute `make install` to install all dependencies
 10. Test all imports in `exploration.ipynb` file
-11. Add `workflow` section and `fixes` section to challenge.md file
+11. Start documenting insights and approaches for decision-taking in `challenge.md` file
 12. Git add, commit and push all changes to `dev` branch
-13. Implement challenge Part 1 and push to `dev` branch
+13. Implement and past test for challenge Part 1 and push to `dev` branch

 # Fixes
 * Add `xgboost` library to `requirements.txt` file